metosin/spec-tools/docs/01_coercion.md

 The roundtripped data is not correct anymore: the `::delivery` is now just a [ISO 8601](https://fi.wikipedia.org/wiki/ISO_8601) Date string, `::tags` are reduced to strings and the item `::id`s are keywords.
 Bummer.

-We could transform all the invalid values manually, but it would add a lot of boilerplate and a fragile solution as the transformations need to be in sync with the potentially evolving data models.
-This is really a bad idea and doesn't scale.
+We could transform all the invalid values manually, but it would add a lot of boilerplate and would be fragile as the transformations need to be in sync with the potentially evolving data models.

 As the specs already contain all the required type information, we can derive the transformations for free.
 Coercion using the `st/json-transformer`: